Rita94105/Salary_predict/README.md

 We use target encoding to calculate the mean of signedlog10(salary_in_usd) for each feature.

-After target encoding, we generate the correlation matrix for the features.
+After target encoding, we use [ggcorrplot](https://cran.r-project.org/web/packages/ggcorrplot/ggcorrplot.pdf) to generate the correlation matrix for the features.

 ``` r
 library(ggcorrplot)